TraitorTrump Says Baseball Is On 'Too Many Channels'

-Category: World Politics Hits: 2In our effort to avoid covering Traitor Trump we almost missed this gem.
+Category: World Politics Hits: 7In our effort to avoid covering Traitor Trump we almost missed this gem.
 He is losing it, folks.
 Left to do phone-in interviews (again) with former Fox hosts on Newsmax?
 Sad!
 But this, this is hilarious.
 Heather Childers is the one who "separated" from Fox when it was discovered she showed up for work coughing and visibly ill in the early days of the Covid outbreak.
 She also has a history of tweeting conspiracies about Barack Obama that would put regular ol' birthers to shame.
 But hey, she's now at Newsmax, and her job is to be blonde and busty while trying and failing to keep Donald Trump from saying something absurd. h/t to Hal Sparks for catching this amazing clip.
 Hal notes that someone at the Kremlin must have lost a bet, to get the Republican Party to go anti-baseball.
 Heather asked TraitorDon if "we should boycott baseball."
 And his answer was that there are too many channels on his TV airing the games.
 Really.

 Read more https://crooksandliars.com/2021/04/traitortrump-says-baseball-too-many